-- Green blockchain: Blockchains are often subject to criticism due to the colossal energy demands.
-Throughout 2022, we will see big efforts to make blockchain technology greener.
+- Green blockchain: Blockchains are often criticized due to the colossal energy demands.
+Throughout 2023, we will see big efforts to make blockchain technology greener.

 9. Artificial intelligence and Machine learning

-The implementation of Artificial Intelligence will become an increasingly vital business function in 2022, with hyper-automation leading the way.
+Implementing Artificial Intelligence will become an increasingly vital business function in 2023, with hyper-automation leading the way.
 Essentially, this means that any repetitive task without the need for human supervision should be built into an automated process.
 Within a finance context, the following AI and ML trends are set to emerge:

-- Conversational AI enhances client engagement: With an estimated 3,150% growth rate in terms of successful chatbot interactions between 2019 and 2023, it’s clear that chatbots will continue to impact how business communication is conducted.
+- Conversational AI enhances client engagement: With an estimated 3,150% growth rate in terms of successful chatbot interactions, it’s clear that chatbots will continue to impact how business communication is conducted.
 Conversational AI will transform chatbots into extremely useful tools to help consumers.